CrowsCode/Challenges/Kurdlist/readme.md

 7. Mobile Responsiveness: The website is designed to be responsive and accessible across various devices, ensuring a seamless user experience on mobile phones, tablets, and desktops.

 8. User Profile: Each user has a profile page where they can view and manage their submitted spots, reviews, and other relevant information.

-The PHP programming language is used to handle server-side operations, while MySQL is used as the database to store spot details, user information, and admin approvals.
-The website's design and layout are optimized for mobile devices, allowing users to access and contribute to the public map easily.

 <img src="screenShots/1.jpg" width="75%">